Quick summary

 - Right-click and export your lesson by clicking 'Export as PDF'.

-- Click 'Present' to use presentation mode to guide students.
-You may also let them participate live by editing or commenting.
+- Click 'Present' to use presentation mode and guide students live, allowing them to participate by editing or commenting.